cursey/reframework-book/src/object_explorer/object_explorer.md

 Are also global managers, but they were created in C++ instead of C#.
 This means they may not have as much data exposed about them, if any at all.

 These singletons are usually much more related to engine behavior than the usual `Singletons`.

+## TDB Fields
+Lists all of the methods for a given type visible within the TDB.

+## TDB Methods
+Lists all of the methods for a given type visible within the TDB.
+Can right click on any method to open a context menu.

+### Context Menu
+#### Copy Address
+#### Copy Name
+#### Hook
+Hooks the method and opens a separate window, adds onto it if it already exists.
+The window contains each method you've hooked from the Object Explorer.

+Each method contains
+* Skip function call
+* Call count

+Useful for debugging if you need to know if a method gets called or not.
+You can also choose to skip calling the original method.